Over 100 years of shipping history

 CSL Australia concludes a long-term agreement with Arrium (formerly One Steel) for the transhipment of iron ore in Whyalla, Australia.
 To service this important customer, CSL orders two gravity transhipment shuttle vessels, the Barngarla and the Middleback, and the Spencer Gulf transhipment platform.

-The Spencer Gulf transhipment platform, operating in Australia.
+The Spencer Gulf transhipment platform, operating in Australia

-• 2010
+2010

 THE BIRTH OF TRILLIUM CLASS VESSELS

+CSL makes a major investment in its fleet renewal program with the order of seven newbuild self-unloaders – four Lakers and three Panamax vessels.
+The decision is a reflection of CSL’s corporate commitments to environmental sustainability and continually improving its service to customers.
 CSL engages Naval Architect Gary Cooke and Deltamarin to design leading-edge vessels that will set new standards in operational and environmental performance, energy efficiency and reliability.
 Chengxi Shipyard of Jiangyin, China, is selected to build the new class of vessels that will be known as the Trillium Class.

-Steel Cutting Ceremony in Chengxi Shipyard of Jiangyin, China.
+Steel Cutting Ceremony in Chengxi Shipyard of Jiangyin, China

-• 2011
+2011

 THE FOUNDATION OF CSL EUROPE